GodwinDeborah/Bank-Loan-Dashboard/README.md

 12. [Author](#12-author)

 ## 1. Project Overview
-This project analyzes a bank loan dataset to assess portfolio performance, borrower behavior, and credit risk patterns.
-The data was cleaned and structured in Microsoft Excel to support accurate analysis and the development of key lending metrics, including loan classification into good and bad categories.
+This project analyzes a bank loan dataset to assess portfolio performance, borrower behavior, and credit risk patterns.The data was cleaned and transformed in Microsoft Excel to support portfolio analysis and the development of key lending metrics, including loan classification into good and bad categories.

 An interactive dashboard built with PivotTables enables tracking of loan applications, funded amounts, repayments, and overall portfolio health.
 The analysis reveals trends and risk indicators that support more informed lending decisions and improved portfolio management.